yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-components.md

 ### Tyk Multi Data Centre Bridge (MDCB)
 - The backbone of the distributed Tyk deployment, connecting the distributed Data Plane deployments back to the Control Plane.

+### Management Gateway
+- Management Gateway in the Control Plane is used for creation of keys and certificates, this does not service API requests.

 ### Tyk Pump
 - Tyk’s open source analytics purger that can be used to export transaction logs from the Tyk deployment to the visualisation tool or other data store of your choice